Test In-Skill Purchasing Skills

 If your skill supports in-skill purchasing in multiple regions, you can use the Alexa Simulator to test in-skill purchasing in the default locale for each region (marketplace).
 When you use the Alexa Simulator, you can test each region by using your developer account.
 If you want to test on a physical Echo device, you must create an account in each region.

-To test in-skill purchasing for each region, do the following:
+To test in-skill purchasing for each region

 - Login to the Alexa developer console.